 However, when it came to some of Chen’s unemployed hospitality students, that sense of personal control may have meant they decided to move on.

 “I’ve seen some of my students actually looking for really good jobs in other service industries,” said Chen.
 “I have mixed feelings about their decisions.
 Our students are well-equipped to thrive in most positions in the service sector.
-However, as much more opportunities are available right now, I would encourage them to stay in the hospitality industry.”
+However, as many more opportunities are available right now, I would encourage them to stay in the hospitality industry.”

 Reference: “Well-being and career change intention: COVID-19’s impact on unemployed and furloughed hospitality workers” by Chun-Chu (Bamboo) Chen and Ming-Hsiang Chen, 18 June 2021, International Journal of Contemporary Hospitality Management.